-ART 345 DRAWING III provides instruction in drawing and perceptual skills related to the portrayal of the human figure.
-Students work with a variety of media in the solution of perceptual and conceptual problems.
-Prerequisites: ART 141, ART 245.
+ART 345 DRAWING III FIGURE STUDY offers in-depth drawing instruction and investigation related to portraying the human figure in art.
+Students study historical precedents focus on anatomical issues as complemented by experimentation with a variety of media and compositional issues.
+Prerequisite: ART 141, 142, or 245.
+Studio Fee.
 3 credit hours.

-ART 358 CERAMICS II is an advanced course in clay which emphasizes mastery in the production of wheel-thrown forms, pottery design, and glaze production.
-Other processes for exploration may include raku and low salt-fire.
+ART 358 CERAMICS II offers advanced opportunities for students to achieve mastery in the production of wheelthrown forms, pottery design, and glaze production.
+Other processes for exploration may include raku and low saltfire.
 Prerequisite: ART 258.
-Studio fee.
+Studio Fee.
 3 credit hours.

-ART 365 PAINTING II is a course in traditional and contemporary watercolor techniques.
+ART 365 WATERCOLOR PAINTING introduces students to traditional and contemporary watercolor techniques.
 A variety of conceptual problems and techniques will be explored in studio activities.
-Prerequisites: ART 141 and ART 265 or consent of instructor.
+Offered during fall semester of years ending in an odd number.
+Prerequisite: ART 141, 142, 151, or consent of instructor.
+Studio Fee.
 3 credit hours.

-ART 381 AESTHETICS studies a range of issues within the philosophy of art.
-Topics related to art, the artist, the aesthetic object, the audience, art criticism, and interpretation will form the basis of classroom discussions.
+ART 381 AESTHETICS studies a range of issues within the philosophy or art.
+Topics related to art, the artist, the aesthetic object, the audience, art criticism, and interpretation will form the basis of classroom discussion.
 The work of a wide variety of writers will be considered.
 Prerequisites: ART 285, ART 286.
 Crosslisted as PHIL 381.
+Studio Fee.
 3 credit hours.